-If you ever thought of writing a book, we have put together recommendations from one of the best-selling authors of more than 150 books Jerry Jenkins.
-Below you will find his tried-and-true advice for aspiring writers, twelve steps to follow to write a good book.
+For those of you who wondered how to write a book and succeed, we have put together recommendations from one of the best-selling authors of more than 150 books Jerry Jenkins.
+Below you will find his tried-and-true advice for aspiring writers: twelve steps to follow to write a good book.

 1. Establish your writing space.

 It does not matter if you write at home, in your car, or at the office – all you need is your own space.
 According to Jerry Jenkins, although a writer can write anywhere, you are supposed to know what works for you and what does not.
 Do you need silence or are you okay with people talking in the background?
 If you need silence, do everything in your power to find yourself a quiet place where you can be as a productive writer as possible.

 You do not need a whole lot of tools to write: just a place to sit and whatever you use to put down the text.
 Make a list of what you need before you start writing so that you do not have to get up and look for anything.
 This can be a simple notebook, pen and paper, laptop that helps convert audio into text, or an automated speech-to-text tool.
 Learn how your body works, which pose is the most comfortable for your neck and spine, whether you need a cushion, et cetera.

 A small idea at the core of your book is one of the main reasons why some writers cannot progress further than a few chapters.
 Your idea has to be big, and you have to be obsessed with it.

 Writing a book often seems overwhelming, and so you should break the bigger picture into pieces – like a puzzle.
 From the whole book to its basic structure (beginning, middle, ending) to chapters to episodes.
 “How do you eat an elephant?” – “One bite at a time”.